philippart-s/nemo-flask-back/README.md

 # nemo-flask-back
-Source code in Python using flask for the Nemo's back-end
+Source code in Python using flask for the Nemo's back-end.

 ## Requirements GitPod